-With the Blue Sharks I used manual exposure with spot metering, but kept he f11 and 1/200 settings and adjusted the ISO to get the background exposure and the strobe power so as not to overexpose the sharks.
+With the Blue Sharks I used manual exposure with spot metering, but kept he f11 and 1/200 settings.
+I adjusted the ISO to get the background exposure and the strobe power so as not to overexpose the sharks.

-With both techniques, I was using 153-point dynamic area auto-focus (d153) and the camera was set to AFC for continuous focus tracking which, as previously explained, I felt worked really well.
+With both techniques, I was using 153-point dynamic area auto-focus (d153).
+The camera was set to AFC for continuous focus tracking which, as previously explained, I felt worked really well.

 Nikon D500 Underwater – Initial Conclusions

-Overall I am very pleased with my migration back to the DX format as I am now confident I have a camera that will allow me to truly capture big animal action when it happens and I just did not feel that way about the D800 – which was and still is a great camera, but is more suited to landscapes above the water and seascapes below it.
+Overall I am very pleased with my migration back to the DX format.
+I am now very confident I have a camera that will allow me to truly capture big animal action when it happens.
+I just did not feel that way about the D800… It was and still is a great camera, but is more suited to landscapes above the water and seascapes below it.

-The Tokina 10-17 and 11-16 zooms performed very well when kept in their f11 sweet spots behind the Zen 230mm dome and I am confident of getting good results with the 10-17 behind the dedicated Zen 100mm dome when I do get to use it.
+The Tokina 10-17 and 11-16 zooms performed very well when kept in their f11 sweet spots behind the Zen 230mm dome.
+I am also confident of getting good results with the 10-17 behind the dedicated Zen 100mm dome when I do get to use it.

-But…. if you don’t actually need that high-speed stuff then the D7200 is a great camera for underwater photography and the chances are that if you wait a while Nikon will cascade some of the D500’s advanced functionality down in to the D7300 when it is eventually released.
+But…. if you don’t actually need that high-speed stuff then the D7200 is a great camera for underwater photography.
+However the chances are that if you wait a while Nikon will cascade some of the D500’s advanced functionality down in to the D7500 when it is released.